- Global IPO volumes rose 150% and proceeds rose by 215% year-on-year

 Americas IPO deal volume and proceeds reached highest point in 20 years

-Q2 2021 saw a dramatic decrease in SPAC appetite, particularly in the US with only 59 SPAC IPOs raising US$12.0b.
-While US SPAC activity has lulled, activity is expected to remain steady over the US summer months, picking up speed in the fall.
-As for traditional US IPO activity, 1H 2021 deal numbers surged in June resulting in 218 IPOs, raising US$84.2b in proceeds.
-The US continues to produce unicorns, seeing 41 unicorn companies launching IPOs in 1H 2021 compared to 27 unicorn listings through all of 2020.
+Q2 2021 saw a dramatic decrease in SPAC appetite particularly in the US with only 59 SPAC IPOs raising US$12.0b.
+Though US SPAC activity has lulled, expect activity to remain steady over the US summer months, picking up speed in the fall.
+As for traditional US IPO activity, 1H 2021 deal numbers surged in June resulting in 218 IPOs raising US$84.2b in proceeds.
+The US continues to produce unicorns seeing 41 unicorn companies launching IPOs in 1H 2021 compared to 27 unicorn listings through all of 2020.

-Brazil’s IPO market stayed hot through the first half of 2021 seeing 27 IPOs – nearly the same number of IPOs through all of 2020 (28).
-Looking ahead, despite the recent increase in interest rates, signs of economic recovery and the continued COVID-19 vaccination rollout will help maintain the high volume of transactions in the country, strengthening Brazil’s pipeline through the second half.
+The Brazilian IPO market stayed hot through the first half of 2021 seeing 27 IPOs – nearly the same number of IPOs through all of 2020 (28).
+Looking ahead, despite the recent increase in interest rates, signs of economic recovery and the continued COVID-19 vaccination rollout will help maintain the high volume of transactions, strengthening Brazil’s pipeline through the second half.